On this page:

 What happens to the food you recycle?

-Your food waste is taken to the new In-Vessel Composting (IVC) facility at Chichester Street, Rochdale where it's composted.
+Your food waste is taken to an In-Vessel Composting (IVC) facility in the UK.

 Mixed food and garden waste is composted 'in vessel'.
 This is an enclosed, intensive method of composting with accurate temperature control and monitoring to ensure the material is fully sanitised before it's matured and screened to use as compost.